-Self drive cars.
-The term brings several things to the minds of people involved with developing them, making rules to ensure safety, those of who wish to purchase them, and to everyone else who will be sharing the roads with them and wonder what their ramifications may be.
-Many people no doubt wonder what the future of self drive cars will be and whether they will become fully autonomous.
+Self driving cars.
+The term brings several things to the minds of people involved with developing them, making rules to ensure safety, those who wish to purchase them, and to everyone else who will be sharing the roads with them and wonder what their ramifications may be.
+Many people no doubt wonder what the future of self-drive cars will be and whether they will become fully autonomous.
 Will a driver simply get in the car and let it get them where he/she wants to go?
 All the time, in all weather conditions?
 The car will make all the decisions driven by complicated computer algorithms, GPS, and a multitude of sensors.

 However, private autonomous cars are a long way off, good news for people who like to have some control over where they’re going and how they want to get there.
 Driverless Future noted that the first users of such vehicles are more likely to be fleet owners, taxi companies, and bus operators who will get the benefits of lower servicing costs and operate on largely pre-set routes that can be easily programmed into vehicles.

 Self drive cars will revolutionize the way people spend their time.
 Rather than worrying about checking your social feeds, taking calls, and answering emails during a morning commute, people will be able to do all this just as they would on their couch, without the dangers of distracted driving.
 Therefore, more time can be dedicated to tasks that usually cannot be performed while driving, making us even more efficient.

 Most companies are still in the design stages of these vehicles.
 Tesla stands out as the furthest along in the process, as the company is rolling out testing on the second version of the software behind this new technology.
 The Palo Alto company seems to be running out at the forefront despite concerns and questions from skeptics.